Refining (metallurgy): Refined iron

 The term refining is used in a narrower context.
 Henry Cort's original puddling process only worked where the raw material was white cast iron, rather than the grey pig iron that was the usual raw material for finery forges.
 To use grey pig iron, a preliminary refining process was necessary to remove silicon.
 The pig iron was melted in a running out furnace and then run out into a trough.
-This process oxidised the silicon to form a slag, which floated on the iron and was removed by lowering a dam at the end of the trough.
+This process oxidized the silicon to form a slag, which floated on the iron and was removed by lowering a dam at the end of the trough.
 The product of this process was a white metal, known as finers metal or refined iron.

 Precious metals

 Precious metal refining is the separation of precious metals from noble-metalliferous materials.
-Examples of these materials include used catalysts, electronic assemblies, ores or metal alloys.
+Examples of these materials include used catalysts, electronic assemblies, ores, or metal alloys.

 Process

 In order to isolate noble-metalliferous materials, pyrolysis and/or hydrolysis procedures are used.
 In pyrolysis, the noble-metalliferous products are released from the other materials by solidifying in a melt to become cinder and then poured off or oxidized.
-In hydrolysis, the noble-metalliferous products are dissolved either in aqua regia (consisting of hydrochloric acid and nitric acid) or in hydrochloric acid and chlorine gas in solution.
+In hydrolysis, the noble-metalliferous products are dissolved either in aqua regia (consisting of hydrochloric acid and nitric acid) or in a hydrochloric acid and chlorine gas in solution.
 Subsequently, certain metals can be precipitated or reduced directly with a salt, gas, organic, and/or nitro hydrate connection.
 Afterwards, they go through cleaning stages or are recrystallized.
 The precious metals are separated from the metal salt by calcination.
-The noble-metalliferous materials are hydrolyzed first and thermally prepared (pyrolysed) thereafter.
+The noble-metalliferous materials are hydrolyzed first and thermally prepared (pyrolyzed) thereafter.
 The processes are better yielding when using catalysts that may sometimes contain precious metals themselves.
 When using catalysts, the recycling product is removed in each case and driven several times through the cycle.